versehe/AB_Testing_Notebook/Statistical Inference/04. Hypothesis Testing/README.md

 Another way to think about P value is to treat it as the edging confidence level (the smallest  that you will still reject the null hypothesis).
 For example, if P value is 4.9%, then it's telling me I will need to reject the null hypothesis on 5% confidence level.
 ![alt](https://github.com/versehe/AB_Testing_Notebook/blob/master/Statistical%20Inference/04.%20Hypothesis%20Testing//p-value.png)

+### Power / Sensitivity
+Power = 1 - Type II error(Beta),  fail to reject when the alternative is true.
+One avenue for the control of power is at the design phase.  we can pick a large enough sample size so that we'd be likely to reject if the alternative is true.